 Hiking boots are full-sized footwear made with stability and support in mind.
 When you’re backpacking, or you’re just taking on black diamond terrain during a day hike, hiking boots are there to lend more ankle support and reinforced protection.

 A good hiking boot will provide enough comfort and protection to keep you out on the trail for as long as you'd like, without weighing you down or causing discomfort.
 Common features in hiking boots are deep, grippy lugs (traction-giving bumps on the outsole), durable features like toe guards, abrasion-resistant materials and weather-proofing tech like Gore-Tex.
-Above all, the way to tell if a boot is good for hiking is how it feels: even if it's billed as the best boot to ever hit the trail, if it doesn't work with your foot shape, it's going to be no good.
+The way to tell if a boot is good for hiking is, frankly, how it feels: even if it's billed as the best boot to ever hit the trail, if it doesn't work with your foot shape, it's not going to cut it.

 Are trail running shoes good for hiking?